leafo/lapis/docs/reference.md

 ## Creating An Application

+### `lapis` command line tool

+Lapis comes with a command line tool to help you create new projects and start your server.
+To see what Lapis can do, run in your shell:

+  $ lapis help

+For now though, we'll just be creating a new project.
+Navigate to a clean directory and run:

+  $  lapis new

+  ->	wrote	nginx.conf
+  ->	wrote	mime.types

+Lapis starts you off by writing some basic Nginx configuration.
+Because your application runs directly in Nginx, this configuration is what routes requests from Nginx to your Lua code.

+Feel free to look at the generated config file (`nginx.conf` is the only important file).
+Here's a brief overview of what it does:

+ * Any requests inside `/static/` will serve files out of the directory `static` (You can create this directory now if you want)
+ * A request to `/favicon.ico` is read from `static/favicon.ico`
+ * All other requests will be served by `web.lua`.
+(We'll create this next)

+When you start your server with Lapis, the `nginx.conf` file is actually processed and templated variables are filled in based on the server's environment.
+We'll talk about how to configure these things later on.

 ### Nginx Configuration

 To start out, create a `nginx.conf` file in a new directory.
 The config file